ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 #.
 Standard names should be identical to those from the latest version
-   of the `Climate and Forecast (CF) metadata conventions <https://cfconventions.org/standard-names.html>`_ unless an appropriate name does not exist in that standard.
+   of the `Climate and Forecast (CF) metadata conventions <https://cfconventions.org/standard-names.html>`_ unless an appropriate name does not exist in that standard, or the adoption of said names leads to inconsistencies in the naming convention.

 #.
-When a standard name doesn’t exist in the CF conventions, follow their
+When no suitable standard name exists in the CF conventions, follow their
    guidelines for standard name construction at this URL: http://cfconventions.org/Data/cf-standard-names/docs/guidelines.html.
 Standard names may be qualified by the addition of phrases in certain standard forms and